Continue with Facebook

 These symptoms may show up in different ways at different times, or they may change or get worse as the disease progresses.
 It can take several years for enough amyloid fibrils to build up to cause noticeable symptoms, and the age when symptoms first appear can vary widely depending on individual factors.
 Because hATTR amyloidosis affects multiple systems in the body, the condition often affects not only physical health but also daily routines, independence, and quality of life.
 Activities such as walking, working, and even traveling may become more difficult over time.

-In this article, we’ll discuss seven symptoms of hATTR amyloidosis to watch out for.
-Because this condition can affect your entire body, it’s essential to be aware of which symptoms are connected.
-Knowing these signs can prompt you to visit your doctor sooner rather than later so you can start treatment as quickly as possible.
+In this article, we’ll discuss seven symptoms of hATTR amyloidosis to watch for.
+Because this condition can affect many parts of the body, it helps to know which symptoms may be related.
+Recognizing these signs can prompt you to see your doctor sooner so you can start treatment as quickly as possible.

 Studies have also found that carpal tunnel syndrome (CTS) in both wrists — known as bilateral CTS — can be an early sign of hATTR amyloidosis.
-Unlike idiopathic CTS (CTS with no clear cause), which usually affects just one wrist (unilateral), bilateral CTS can develop years before a person is diagnosed with hATTR amyloidosis.
+Bilateral CTS can develop years before a person is diagnosed with hATTR amyloidosis.
 This can be an early warning sign of the condition.
 In amyloidosis, CTS occurs when amyloid fibrils build up in the tendons and nearby tissues, causing inflammation and pressing on the median nerve, a major nerve in your arm and hand.

 Symptoms of CTS include:

 CTS is a common condition affecting 1 percent to 5 percent of the population.
-Typing on a keyboard, hand or wrist injuries, and living with other bone or joint conditions can all contribute to CTS.
-For example, office work, osteoporosis, or rheumatoid arthritis may be the underlying cause of your CTS rather than amyloidosis.
+Repetitive movements, hand or wrist injuries, and living with other bone or joint conditions can all contribute to CTS.
+For example, office work or rheumatoid arthritis may be the underlying cause of your CTS rather than amyloidosis.

 If you notice new hand pain or weakness, particularly alongside other symptoms of hATTR amyloidosis, talk to your doctor.
 CTS can be painful and interfere with daily activities, so it’s best to seek treatment promptly.